- Make certain you are enrolled in courses meeting Westmont's entry requirements:

 - Begin thinking about taking the SAT and/or the ACT.

 - Attend college fairs, parent nights, and financial aid workshops.

 - Talk to your counselor about Advanced Placement (AP) and Honors courses.

-- Get a summer job.
+- Get a summer job or internship.

 - Begin researching scholarship and financial aid programs.
 A good web site is: www.fastweb.com